WithNucleusAI/mHC-triton/README.md

 ### 3. Sinkhorn Backward with O(T²) Recomputation

 The forward Sinkhorn pass has T iterations, each producing an intermediate matrix.
 Storing all T matrices would require O(T) memory.
-Instead, we use **recomputation**:
+Instead, use **recomputation**:

 ```
 Memory: O(1) instead of O(T)